Cluj-Napoca Botanical Garden: Foundation and growth

 After the Great Union, a conflict emerged between the newly enlarged Kingdom of Romania and staff at the University of Cluj, which refused to recognise the authority of the Romanian state.
 Consequently, the university's assets were nationalised and on 12 May 1919 a committee of 14 Transylvanian specialists was appointed to administer these assets.
 In the area of biology this task fell to Alexandru Borza.
 In 1920, Borza and Kornél Gürtler devised a plan for a botanical garden.

 In 1920 two neighbouring parcels separated by a creek are bought and the landscaping work begins.
 The marshy land hosting the parcels is drained and a diverse array of seeds are planted.

 In 1923 a dam with a reservoir and a water tower are built.
 The water tower is accessible to the public and doubles as a panoramic viewing platform overlooking the garden.
 The rocky sections are landscaped for Mediterranean flora and a Japanese garden is constructed.

 In 1924 a greenhouse is set up to host palm trees.
 New paths through the garden are constructed and paved.

 The official inauguration of the garden takes place on 25 June 1925.

 A series of renovation and expansion works take place throughout the 1960s.
 The most notable are six new greenhouses, paving the garden's main alleys, and consolidation works on the central lake's foundation.

+In 1960, the garden's new greenhouses with six compartments were put into use.
+Between 1963 and 1964, the main paths of the garden were paved, the lake in the Japanese Garden was reinforced, and the wooden fence was replaced with a new concrete one.
+After 1986, a series of works were carried out to restore the bottom of the Japanese Garden lake and its drainage system.The works have not yet been completed due to a lack of funds.
+From 1997 to the present, a program has been initiated to repair the greenhouse complexes at the Botanical Institute, pave paths, and modernize public lighting.
+Some of the paths have had their asphalt pavement replaced with new, more aesthetically pleasing pavement.

+Garden sections

+In order to create the most favorable conditions for the plants, the garden space was divided into several sectors: